totalspectrum/spin2cpp/doc/general.md

 If a method is called only once in a whole program, it is expanded inline at the call site, even if it is a fairly large method.

+### Duplicate function merging (-O2, -Oremove-duplicates)

+If two functions have identical code, output only one copy of the function.
+Currently only checked in the assembly backend, bytecode is still to come.

 ### Common Subexpression Elimination (-O2, -Ocse)

 Code like: